 If you’re looking for French looking jars which are more elegant and as functional as mason jars you can check out Le Parfait jars.
 They are multi-purpose jars so you can use them to store dried fruits and nuts when you’re not fermenting food.
-Canning jars are sold individually as well as in pairs and larger packs of 6 or 12.
+Canning jars are sold individually as well as in pairs of 3 and 4.
+Their capacity ranges from 250ml to 3000ml.

 If you’re fermentation enthusiast who makes ferments on regular basis and in large quantities, getting more specialized supplies like ceramic crocks is a worthy investment.
 Ceramic crocks vary in sizes from ½ gallon to 12 gallons.
 Most ceramic crocks are made of thick-walled ceramic and can last for many years.

 |Fermentation Tip: Always use glass, ceramic or stainless steel containers for your fermented foods as plastic containers can give food an off-flavor.|

 Crocks are great for making larger quantities of kombucha, kimchi, sauerkraut and condiments.
 Fermentation crocks differ in shapes and designs.
 Cylindrical shape crocks are popular in the US whereas potbelly shape crocks are the most popular in Asia.
 There are also many crocks that are handcrafted by ceramic artisans.